 It’s an understatement to say there’s been a huge amount of buzz around using DevOps as a solution to help solve operations and development problems.

-DevOps eBooks, Books, Blogs and Podcast are now flooding the Internet with content about a topic very few really seems to understand or agree on.
+DevOps eBooks, Books, Blogs, and Podcast are now flooding the Internet with content about a topic very few really seem to understand or agree on.

 So far I’ve been a part of 3 implementations of DevOps, 2 of which failed in my opinion due to a lack of understanding, ego, grandstanding, and culture clash.

-And the other is underway and seems to be working, so far…[update it also failed].
+And the other is underway and seems to be working, so far…[update also failed].